We need a new deal on education.

 High-school graduates lag farther and farther behind workers with a four-year degree (income trends).
 It is clear that our nation is getting smaller and smaller returns on our investment in K-12 education.
 To get more for our money, we must invest enough to get young adults on a secure path to the middle class.
 That may not require that we cover the full costs of getting a four-year college degree.
 However, it will require that we provide more and better education for our children.
 That likely means more college classes in high school, more years of schooling at public expense, and more interaction between businesses and educators to see that we are meeting the needs of our economy and not relying too heavily on bringing in skilled immigrants to fill the gaps.

-While this sounds like a tax burden on everyone, the point is to get a better tax return from the graduates we produce, spreading the costs out among a growing tax base.
-The more middle-class and higher taxpayers we produce through our education system, the less burdensome the cost will be for everyone.
+These programs will help us get a better tax return from the graduates we produce, spreading the costs out among a growing tax base.
+The more middle-class and upper-class taxpayers we produce through our education system, the less burdensome the cost will be for everyone.